jamo-git/counter_win32/Readme.md

 What to do:
 - [x] GUI with components
 - [x] Current time and timer
-- [ ] Bugfix: Times are sometimes messing up
+- [x] Bugfix: Times are sometimes messing up
-- [ ] Use minutes too for timer, format checking
+- [x] Use minutes too for timer, format checking
+- [ ] Alert if timer given in incorrect format
 - [ ] Alert when timer is completed